claytonwramsey/fiddler/README.md

 Below are my plans for the future of this engine, in roughly descending order of
 interest:

-* Refactor `Score` to be an actual structure with more convenient usage

 * Refactor engine files to move evaluation together with material and move picking together with candidacy